top of page

 wang.zheng-AT-childrens.harvard.edu

-Evan Ratzan, Post-Doctoral Fellow
+Evan Ratzan, Ph.D., Post-Doctoral Fellow

 I grew up in the Rocky Mountains of Colorado but headed east to Amherst, MA where I obtained my Bachelor's degree in Cognitive Neuroscience from Hampshire College in 2009.
 My passion for neuroscience propelled me through a dual-degree program at the University of Utah where I received a Master's in Clinical Investigations and Ph.D. in Neuroscience.
 I worked in the lab of Dr. Michael R. Deans examining mechanisms of cell polarity acquisition in the developing vestibular system.
 This work lead to the interesting discovery that Fgf8 expression is a specific and perhaps the earliest marker of Type-I vestibular hair cell identity thus far identified.
 My graduate work also identified important factors downstream from Emx2 which contribute to regional specification within the developing vestibular maculae.
 My graduate experience included a variety of molecular biology techniques including RNAseq, FISH, mouse genetics, immunohistochemistry, and more which I was excited to apply to scientific questions with a clinically relevant focus.
 I was fortunate to join the Holt/Géléoc lab where I focus on molecular mechanisms of vestibular and auditory pathophysiology.